seedstack/audit-function/index.md

         weight: 10
 ---

-The Audit add-on provides the ability to trace who does what in your application.
+The Audit add-on provides the ability to trace who does what in your application.<!--more-->

 # Dependencies